fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 Installing on Mac OS X
 ----------------------

-A new version of the FontForge website is under active development and has a guide to installing on the  Mac: http://fontforge.github.com/en-US/downloads/mac.html
+A new version of the FontForge website is under active development and has [a guide to installing on the Mac](http://fontforge.github.com/en-US/downloads/mac.html).

 Installing on GNU+Linux
 -------------------------